 As a rule, students should refrain from using first-person pronouns in their papers, which includes expository essays.
 But of course, there might be changes, which is why it’s imperative to familiarize yourself with the assignment’s requirements before you get started.
 Writing an expository essay in the first person is possible only if your educator allows you to do so.

 If you’ve been assigned a typical expository essay, there are several things you should avoid at all costs, with the first-person pronouns being the first one.
-Besides that, don’t include informal language; people come from different cultural backgrounds, so what one group finds acceptable might be offensive to another.
+Besides that, avoid informal language.
+People come from different cultural backgrounds, so what one group finds acceptable might be offensive to another.
 Finally, learn your word limit and estimate how much info you can include in the paper.